daithioc95/MS1/README.md

 # User Centric Frontend Development Milestone Project

-This project be a portfolio website so that I can showcase my skills and experience to recruiters and potential clients.
+This project will be a portfolio website so that I can showcase my skills and experience to recruiters and potential clients.
 The website will be a means to which I can portray my experience, skills to the audience in a pleasant manner.
 The website will also be interactive and include designs which can be appreciated by any web user.